danieleagle/jenkins-ephemeral-cicd/README.md

 ## Jenkins Slave Tools

 The included Jenkins slave container doesn't have all the tools needed for every given objective or build task.
 It will need to be modified to include the appropriate tools.
-In addition, certain Jenkins plugins may need to be installed in order to achieve a specific task to complement the Jenkins slave.
+In addition, certain Jenkins plugins may need to be installed in order to achieve a specific task to complement the Jenkins Slave.

 ## Using This Solution with Docker Swarm

 It is possible to adapt this solution for use with [Docker Swarm](https://docs.docker.com/engine/swarm/).
-Take a look at [this article](http://blog.terranillius.com/post/composev3_swarm/) for details.
+Take a look at [this article](https://danieleagle.com/2017/10/setting-up-a-private-cicd-solution-in-azure/) for details.

 ## Further Reading